Follow a 9 Days route covering 9 destinations from Kathmandu, Nepal to Paro, Bhutan.

 Embark on a 9-day Journey to Druk Yul With Kathmandu, blending the spiritual essence of Bhutan with the vibrant culture of Nepal.
 This captivating tour invites you to explore the rich heritage, stunning landscapes, and timeless traditions of two of the Himalayas' most enchanting destinations.
 From ancient temples and bustling markets to serene mountain vistas, every moment promises to inspire and amaze.
-Whether you're drawn to the mystique of Bhutan or the vibrant energy of Kathmandu, this journey offers the perfect blend of adventure and cultural immersion.
-Don’t miss the opportunity to experience the magic of the Himalayas—book your tour today!
+The tour includes deluxe accommodation with delicious meals, all transfers, expert tour guides, and more.
+This tour is fully customizable, so you can adjust hotels, experiences, and pace to suit your travel style.

 Flying into Kathmandu on a clear day is nothing short of breathtaking.
 As your plane glides over the majestic, snow-capped mountain peaks, the exhilarating panorama sets the stage for an unforgettable adventure.
 Upon your arrival at Tribhuvan International Airport, a friendly representative from Alkof Holidays will greet you and escort you to Nagarkot, a tranquil hill station renowned for its breath-taking sunrise and sunset views over the Himalayas.
 Check-in at a hotel in Nagarkot for an overnight stay.

 Start your day with an awe-inspiring sunrise over the Himalayas in Nagarkot.
 After a hearty breakfast, we will drive to Bhaktapur, a city rich in medieval art and architecture.
 Explore the ancient Bhaktapur Durbar Square, marvel at the exquisite temples, and stroll through its quaint streets.
 Next, head to Boudhanath, one of the largest stupas in Nepal, where you can soak in the spiritual ambiance and watch monks in prayer.
-Afterward, we’ll visit Swayambhunath, also known as the Monkey Temple, offering panoramic views of the Kathmandu Valley and a fascinating mix of Buddhist and Hindu shrines.
-In the late afternoon, we will drive to Kathmandu, where you will check in to your hotel for an overnight stay.
-Enjoy a relaxing evening in the city, reflecting on the incredible sights and experiences of the day.
+Afterward, drive to Kathmandu, where you will check in to your hotel for an overnight stay.

 After a hearty breakfast at the hotel, set out for an engaging day of exploration, starting with Kathmandu Durbar Square, Swayambhunath Stupa, and Patan Durbar Square.